edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

 * **publish\_inference\_base64\_image**: Option (default: "no", on: "yes") to include a base64 encoded image that the inference result was based on
 * **enable\_cache\_to\_file**: Option (default: "no", on: "yes") to enable both inference and associated image to get written to a specified local directory as a pair: <guid>.img  and <guid>.json for each inference identified with a <guid>
 * **cache\_file\_directory**: Option (default: "__none__") to specify the local directory when enable_cache_to_file is set to "yes"

-#### New options (January 2025 Integration Enhancements)

-In the 2025 updated integration, the following additional component recipe attributes are required:

 * **ei\_poll\_sleeptime\_ms**: time (in ms) for the long polling message processor (typically leave as-is)
 * **ei\_local\_model\_file**: option to utilize a previously installed local model file
 * **ei\_shutdown\_behavior**: option to alter the shutdown behavior of the linux runner process. (can be set to "wait\_for\_restart" to cause the runner to pause after running the model and wait for the "restart" command to be issued (see "Commands" below for more details on the "restart" command))